TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Devices/Group A/04 - Lecture 4.md

 $$ \begin{cases}
 \vec{J}_n = \vec{J}_{n, drift} + \vec{J}_{n, diff} = 0 \\
 \vec{J}_p = \vec{J}_{p, drift} + \vec{J}_{p, diff} = 0
+\end{cases}$$
+So they do not compensate each other, but it applies separately for electrons and holes.
+In an homogeneous semiconductor at equilibrium, the carrier concentrations are uniform in space, and the electric field must be zero.
+##### Quasi-Fermi levels
+In non-equilibrium conditions, where $E_F$ doesn't exist, we can define quasi-Fermi levels for electrons and holes, denoted as $E_{Fn}$ and $E_{Fp}$, respectively.
+These levels represent the energy levels at which the probability of finding an electron or hole is 50%.
+The carrier concentrations can be expressed in terms of these quasi-Fermi levels: